What I Did On My Summer Vacation by Xander Harris

 Disclaimer: I own nothing.
 What is Joss' is Joss'.
 What is Marvel's is Marvel's

 Xander Harris sighed and pulled out his written essay from his bag.
 For once, he had actually written something.
+This was monumental to say the least.
 The bespectacled redhead next to him leaned in close and whispered to him.
 “Are you really going to turn that in?”
 Rebecca Barnes asked.

 Mr. Somner cut they’re conversation off.
 “You, new girl, sit there and pretend you actually want to attend school.”